jannikalena/2020-ws_dojs/slides.md

 _Pull Requests_

 * Creating a pull request to let the forked repository be recognized by the original developers
-* Authors see your work and accept in into the official project – or not
+* Authors see your work and accept it into the official project – or not

 ---
 ### Main Features

 _Social Networking_

-* Each usere on GitHub has an own profile
+* Each user on GitHub has an own profile
 * Shows past work and contributions to other projects via pull requests

 ---